nora-soderlund/react-native-webview-canvas/README.md

 Sets the height of the WebView (workspace) instance and NOT the Canvas API element.
 - onLoad

 Dispatches when the workspace is ready to be used.
-This is where you should initialize your render functions).
+This is where you should initialize your render functions.

 ## Canvas API
 ### Properties